 - Visually impaired residents: Pay $0.50, maximizing accessibility while sustaining revenue.

 You must also purchase a $10 King Salmon Stamp if you plan to fish for that species.
-These fee differentials signal policy priorities—equity, targeted revenue, and species protection—and create tangible benefits like legal compliance and funding for habitat management.
+These fee differences support equity, targeted revenue, and species protection.
+They provide benefits like legal compliance and funding for habitat management.

 Non‑Resident License Options and Pricing

-Non-resident anglers have flexible, duration-based license options that balance accessibility with conservation funding.
-Prices for 2025 are as follows:
+Non-resident anglers have flexible, duration-based license options.
+They balance accessibility with conservation funding.
+Prices for 2026 are as follows (see official ADF&G license prices for details):

 Choose your fishing duration based on trip length.
-Short-term choices lower the upfront cost, while the annual license supports sustained conservation funding.
-Notably, Yukon Territory residents can often buy non-resident licenses at resident prices, reducing barriers and encouraging cross-border compliance.
+Short-term choices lower the upfront cost.
+The annual license supports sustained conservation funding.
+Yukon Territory residents can buy non-resident licenses at resident prices.
+This reduces barriers and encourages cross-border compliance.

 Non-residents cannot access low-income or blind license types.
-Your primary tool is selecting an appropriate duration.
-Note that some species require additional permissions; planning should budget for stamps and species endorsements.
+Select an appropriate duration.
+Some species require additional permissions.
+Plan to budget for stamps and species endorsements.

 King Salmon Stamps and Harvest Card Rules

-After choosing a license duration, you must account for species-specific permissions.
+After choosing a license duration, account for species-specific permissions.
 Anglers who fish for or retain King (Chinook) Salmon must buy a King Salmon Stamp.
-Non-resident one-day stamps are priced at roughly $15, while resident annual stamps cost $10.
+Non-resident one-day stamps cost $15.
+Resident annual stamps cost $10.

-You are required to purchase the stamp whenever you intend to target King Salmon; non-residents must buy it regardless of license length.
-Compliance also requires a free Harvest Card to document fish taken under annual limits.
+You need the stamp whenever you target King Salmon.
+Non-residents must buy it no matter the license length.
+You also need a free Harvest Card to document fish taken under annual limits.
+Get the Sport Fishing Harvest Record Card online or at vendors.

-Even if you are exempt from a license due to age (residents under 18, non-residents under 16), you still need a harvest card when pursuing species with quotas.
-Harvest Cards are typically issued by guides or are printable online.
-You must record each take accurately to support quota monitoring.
+Even if you are exempt from a license due to age, you still need a harvest card for species with quotas.
+This includes residents under 18 and non-residents under 16.
+Harvest Cards are issued by guides or printable online.
+Record each take accurately to support quota monitoring.

 Age-exempt anglers still need a harvest card for quota species like King Salmon and must accurately record each take.